-• During an hourly (ratable) OFO, an oil-fired Generator that has not already been scheduled to provide non-synchronous reserves, or to start, and that must start on natural gas might need to find intraday startup gas.
-This may involve the Generator obtaining authorization from the LDC or pipeline allowing use of the startup gas.
-If the ability to obtain authorization is unknown at the time the Generator is bidding into the DAM, then the NYISO would expect the Generator to include the risk (cost) of not being granted the authorization in its Bid.
+• During an hourly (ratable) OFO, an oil-fired generatorGenerator that has not already been scheduled to provide non-synchronous reserves, or to start, and that must start on natural gas might need to find intraday startup gas.
+This may involve the generatorGenerator obtaining authorization from the LDC or pipeline allowing use of the startup gas.
+If the ability to obtain authorization is unknown at the time the generatorGenerator is bidding into the DAMarketDAM, then the NYISO would expect the generatorGenerator to include in their bid the risk (cost) of not being granted the authorization in its Bid.

-• If the LDC or pipeline refuses to authorize the use of start-up gas, then an oil-fired Generator that must start on natural gas is not expected to Bid in the Real-Time Market while the OFO is in effect.
-See Section 4.0 GADS Reporting.
+• If the LDC or pipeline refuses to authorize the use of start-up gas, then an oil-fired generatorGenerator that must start on natural gas is not expected to bidBid in the Real-Time Market while the OFO is in effect.
+(See Section 4.0 GADS Reporting Section).